Trikafta: One Year Later

 On December 13, 2023, I wrote this in my journal: What if I’m being killed by a miracle?

-The “miracle” being Trikafta, an innovate cystic fibrosis drug that I’d been on for two years.
+The “miracle” being Trikafta, an innovative cystic fibrosis drug that I’d been on for two years.
 Despite improvements to my physical health, it was extinguishing my will to live.
 For a portion of the time I was on Trikafta, a psychiatrist suggested that my symptoms sounded like those associated with bipolar disorder.
 In turn, I went on a mood stabilizer, which did nothing to regulate the unpredictability of my moods.

 I just finished reading An Unquiet Mind, a memoir about Kay Redfield Jamison’s life with bipolar disorder.
 This passage struck me, as it perfectly captured the way I felt on Trikafta.